-The knowledge and skills acquire through the advanced study of foreign language prepare them for a diverse and increasingly international workplace and for further study in graduate school.
+The knowledge and skills acquired through the advanced study of a foreign language prepare them for a diverse and increasingly international workplace and for further study in graduate school.
 Career possibilities include jobs in translation and interpreting, international affairs, nonprofit work, media and journalism, and business.

 Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

-Students who participate in the New School Summer Study Abroad program in Shanghai, China may apply some of their coursework toward requirements for the minor in Chinese Studies.
+Students who participate in a study abroad program with partner institutions may apply some of their coursework toward requirements for the minor in Chinese Studies.

 Students must earn a grade of C or higher in all courses taken for the minor.